inclusive-design/adaptive-palette/docs/devDoc/Deployment.md

 ## How it is built

 `npm run package:desktop` builds the bundle for whichever system it runs
-on: `npm run build` produces `dist/`, then `scripts/package_desktop.js` copies the running Node binary and `launcher/` into a bundle, puts `dist/` beside them, and zips the result into `dist-desktop/`.
+on: `npm run build` produces `dist/`, then `scripts/package_desktop.js` builds a Node runtime and copies it with `launcher/` into a bundle, puts `dist/` beside them, and zips the result into `dist-desktop/`.
+On macOS that runtime is a universal binary downloaded from nodejs.org and merged with `lipo`; on Windows it is a copy of the running `node.exe`.

 Node's single-executable-application feature was tried first, but its embedded main script may only `require()` Node builtins, so `launcher/main.cjs` could not `require("./serve.cjs")`.
-Copying the Node binary in as-is and running the launcher as plain CommonJS files avoids that limitation, at the cost of shipping a full Node runtime instead of one file.
+Shipping a plain Node binary and running the launcher as plain CommonJS files avoids that limitation, at the cost of a full Node runtime instead of one file — two of them, merged, on macOS.

-- **macOS** — `Adaptive Palette.app/Contents/MacOS/` holds the copied `node` binary, `launcher/`, and a two-line shell script, `adaptive-palette`, which is the bundle's `CFBundleExecutable`. `dist/` sits in `Contents/Resources/`.
+- **macOS** — `Adaptive Palette.app/Contents/MacOS/` holds a universal `node` binary merged with `lipo`, `launcher/`, and `adaptive-palette`, the bundle's `CFBundleExecutable`.
+That script preflights by requiring `launcher/serve.cjs` and resolving `launcher/main.cjs`, so a `node` the kernel refuses to run — which would otherwise do nothing at all — shows an `osascript` dialog instead; on success it `exec`s the launcher, so no shell process outlives it. `dist/` sits in `Contents/Resources/`.
 The app is ad-hoc signed (`codesign --sign - --force --deep`) — not a paid certificate, which is why testers see the Gatekeeper warning above — and zipped with `ditto` to keep the signature intact.
 - **Windows** — `AdaptivePalette\` holds `node.exe`, `launcher\`, `dist\`, and